Modelling interface factorizations between Landau-Ginzburg models as module functors: Fusion functors

-which explains the appearance of these terms in~\eqref{naturalityUIQ-UQ}. \end{proof} The $(W',W)$-interfaces $\Pi^{I_{W}} (U)= U (I_{W})$ that arise from applying fusion functors to the identity defect factorization we call \textsl{operator-like interfaces}, because the effect of fusing such an interface to another matrix factorization is implemented by simply applying the fusion functor to the factorization.
+The $(W',W)$-interfaces $\Pi^{I_{W}} (U)= U (I_{W})$ that arise from applying fusion functors to the identity defect factorization will be called \textsl{operator-like interfaces}, because the effect of fusing such an interface to another matrix factorization is implemented by simply applying the fusion functor to the factorization.

+The fusion of operator-like interfaces can be realized by the composition of the corresponding fusion functors: \begin{prop} The following diagram commutes up to natural isomorphisms: